Daniellappv/pm-leaders-program/External-classroom-pm-in-remote-world.md

 ---

-### **🔚 Wrap-Up & Transition (30 sec)**

-_"Mastering time zones is about setting expectations and planning smarter.
  Now, let’s talk about the final piece: **Keeping remote teams engaged & avoiding burnout.**"_

 ## **5️⃣ Keeping Remote Teams Engaged & Avoiding Burnout – 8 min**

 ### **🎤 Opening (1 min)**

+Remote work is a double-edged sword.
+On one hand, it offers flexibility and autonomy.
+On the other hand, it can lead to feelings of isolation, disengagement, and eventually burnout if not managed properly.
+As project managers, it’s crucial that we not only focus on productivity but also on maintaining a healthy and engaged team."

+So, how can we ensure that our remote teams stay motivated, engaged, and, most importantly, avoid burnout?
+The key is to create a balanced work environment that promotes both personal well-being and team performance.

-_"One of the biggest risks in remote work isn’t just disengagement—it’s burnout.
-Without a commute or clear ‘work hours,’ the lines between work and personal life blur."_
+_One of the biggest risks in remote work isn’t just disengagement—it’s burnout.
+Without a commute or clear ‘work hours,’ the lines between work and personal life blur._

----

-### **1️⃣ Signs of Disengagement & Burnout (2 min)**

-🔹 **Disengagement:** Slow responses, lack of initiative.
-🔹 **Burnout:** Fatigue, stress, “always on” feeling.

-👀 **Example:** If someone stops contributing in meetings, they might not be lazy—they might be exhausted.

----

-### **2️⃣ How to Keep Engagement High (2 min)**

-✅ **Use async check-ins**—not just for work, but well-being.
-✅ **Encourage deep work**—not back-to-back meetings.
+### Practical Best Practices for Keeping Remote Teams Engaged & Avoiding Burnout

+🔹 **1.
+Foster a Strong Team Culture (Virtually)**
+Make remote team-building a priority.
+This could include virtual coffee breaks, happy hours, or game sessions to replicate the social elements of an office environment.
+Regularly checking in on personal well-being builds a strong culture even in a virtual setting.

+🔹 **2.
+Set Clear Expectations and Boundaries** Encourage team members to set boundaries around work hours.
+This is especially important when team members are working from home, as the temptation to work longer hours can lead to burnout.
+Let your team know it’s okay to step away from work and recharge.

+🔹 **3.
+Regular 1:1 Check-ins & Feedback**
+Regular, personalized check-ins allow you to gauge individual team members’ morale and engagement levels.
+In addition to work progress, ask about personal well-being and job satisfaction.
+Create a safe space for them to discuss any concerns they may have.

+🔹 **4.
+Encourage Micro-Breaks, Deep work & Time Off**
+Promote the importance of breaks during the workday.
+Encourage deep work and focus time.
+Encourage your team to take micro-breaks, step outside, or simply disconnect for a few minutes to refresh their minds.
+Regular time off or mental health days should be normalized to avoid burnout.

+🔹 **5.
+Celebrate Achievements, Big & Small**
+Recognizing achievements, whether personal or professional, helps maintain morale and reinforces a sense of accomplishment.
+Create a virtual “shout-out” or “celebration” channel in your communication tools (Slack, Teams) where the team can highlight milestones, birthdays, or other special occasions.

+🔹 **6.
+Provide Opportunities for Growth**
+Remote teams can feel stagnant if their professional development isn’t prioritized.
+Provide opportunities for training, upskilling, or mentorship to keep your team engaged in their growth journey.
+When people see that they can continue to develop, it adds purpose to their work.

+🔹 **7.
+Create watercooler moments**
-✅ **Create ‘watercooler moments’**—casual chats, fun check-ins.
+Initiate casual chats, fun check-ins, sharing.
 Schedule regular virtual team-building activities, such as online games, coffee chats, or sharing personal updates.
 All hands, General tactical, Occasionally digital hackathons and conferences if we need to ship something big
     - Small talk at the beg of each meeting
     - Celebrate milestones, birthdays, or achievements via remote-friendly formats to build trust and camaraderie.
 People's birthdays are added to all team calendar
-    - Watercooler chat channel, Our trips chat channel, Announcements, News, Links, etc

-👀 **Example:** Instead of _“Did you finish X?”_, ask _“How’s your week going?”_
+    - Watercooler chat channel, Our trips chat channel, Announcements, News, Links, etc 👀 **Example:** Instead of _“Did you finish X?”_, ask _“How’s your week going?”_

-On a personal note:

-Be careful yourself.
-With the information overload, notifications from all possible channels, you can easily drown in messages.
-This is what I am trying to teach the junior pms at Datopian.
-Do not jump on requests from people immediately.
-Block some focus time and shut down notifications.
-If we have clear communication process, someone will ping you on whatsapp if it's urgent.

-When you see the message.
-Take a step back and ask: when do you need this by?
-Can I get it done on X date?
-Do what works for you based on your priorities.
-If you always treat other people's request as immediate priority, you will never get down to the bottom of your todolist AND you will never feel like you're doing enough.
+🔹 **8.
+Rotate Responsibilities and Encourage Flexibility** Keep things fresh by rotating responsibilities within the team when possible.
+It gives team members variety and keeps their roles interesting.
+Also, encourage flexibility in how team members approach their tasks—allowing them to find the work style that suits them best.

+🔹 **9.
+Promote Transparent Communication About Workloads** Be proactive in addressing workload management.
+Encourage team members to communicate if they’re overwhelmed, and prioritize tasks as a group.
+This transparency reduces stress and helps distribute the workload more evenly.

+🔹 **10.
+Lead by Example**
+As a project manager, your actions set the tone.
+Model work-life balance by setting your own boundaries and promoting a healthy work environment.
+If you’re constantly “on” and overworking, your team will likely follow suit.
+Show that you value balance and well-being.

 ---